Best Daily Fantasy Sports (US)

-In America, the daily fantasy sports industry is dominated by two competing services: the New York-based FanDuel, and therefore the Boston-based DraftKings.
+In America, the DFS industry is dominated by two competing platforms: the New York-based FanDuel, and therefore the Boston-based DraftKings.
 Both companies were established as venture capital-backed startup companies, received funding from investment firms, sports broadcasters, leagues, and team owners, and have become known for the aggressive marketing of their services.
-As of September 2015, both companies have an estimated value of a minimum of $1 billion and control 95% of the U.S. Daily Fantasy Sports market. the 2 primarily compete against smaller Daily Fantasy Sports services, like DRAFT, Fantasy Aces, and Yahoo!
+As of September 2015, both companies have an estimated value of a minimum of $1 billion and control 95% of the U.S. Daily Fantasy Sports market.
+The two primarily compete against smaller Daily Fantasy Sports services, like DRAFT, Fantasy Aces, and Yahoo!
 Daily fantasy has also been credited with helping to enhance television viewership and engagement with sports.

 Types of Daily Fantasy Sports

 The main sort of Daily Fantasy Sports is that the one offered by DraftKings and FanDuel, with variations across a spread of operators.

 They enter the contest and then select a team of players, under a “salary cap” set by the location.

 Once a user has picked a team, all that’s left is to attend for the important games to start and watch how your team stacks up against the competition.
 You are awarded a cash prize if your team outperforms other teams.

 Contests can vary widely in terms of what proportion they cost to enter (free or 25 cents, all the high to $10,000) and the way they're structured.

 Examples include Guaranteed prize pools: Players pay a group entry fee to compete for a share of a hard and fast prize pool; GPPs run no matter whether or not they refill or not.

 Players have the option to either join a pre-existing league or to make their own league, during which the team which beats the others performance-wise, gets the prizes.
 These are smaller than GPPs and not bound to run.

 A contest that pits two players against one another; the winner receives the whole prize pool.